mxxo/l_system/README.md

 # l_system
-The goal is a general and fast lindenmayer-like system evaluation library in C++.
-Is that goal reached?
-Ask me tomorrow :)
+A fast, general lindenmayer-like system evaluation library in C++.
-## Defining the problem
+## A work in progress
+This library is heavily work in progress.
+Things may change in breaking ways.
-The starting goal is a bi-directional model which supports stochastic, parametric, and context sensitive grammar for rules.
+The goal is a bi-directional model which supports stochastic, parametric, and context sensitive grammar for rules.
+Currently, the model is bi-directional, but lacks the other capabilities, which are being actively implemented.